 It may be tempting to get stuck in your cell phone or laptop during your lunch break, but try to avoid all screens while you’re on lunch.
 Not only will it help you refocus your energy on other things, but it’ll give your eyes a break and keep them from becoming too tired after staring at a computer screen the rest of the day.

-30-60 minutes is the ideal time for a break.
-Any shorter and you aren’t giving yourself enough time to regroup, but any longer and you’ll end up feeling groggier when you go back to your desk.
+30 to 60 minutes is the ideal amount of time for a break.
+Any shorter and you aren’t giving yourself enough time to regroup, but you’ll feel groggier when you return to your desk if you go any longer.

-Write down the thing or things that are stressing you out (be they work related or not) and set it aside for tomorrow.
-Jotting down your worries and then physically setting them aside makes it a little easier to take your mind off of them, and coming back to them the next day will allow you to approach the issues with renewed vigor.
+Write down the thing or things that are stressing you out (work-related or otherwise), and set them aside for tomorrow.
+Jotting down your worries and then physically setting them aside makes it a little easier to take your mind off them, and coming back to them the next day will allow you to approach the issues with renewed vigor.

 0 Comments